NewAlexandria/leadership_readme/wiki-best-practices.md

 ### Finding the Home

+there is an overall company home, which you should have received an email about when you joined.
+Keep it handy, as it is generally the root of all other information in the wiki.

+### Pages for your department, and team

+Just like the company having a home, your team in your department will have a single page that is the basis of all related information.
+It will also include links to important tools, practices, and related resources.

+If you  otoce anything that is important to your work, but it’s not mentioned there, you should feel free to add it to the page anytime.
+You can confirm where it goes, but proactivity trumps losing track of an important thought.

 ### Make templates

 If many of the same pages will be made, make a template.
-Templates usually capture best-practices around a topic, so it's good to get people to relate with those structures.
+Templates usually capture best-practices around a topic, so it’s good to get people to relate with those structures.

 ### Edit the Page, don't Comment